-First we focus on d-only calculations using a projective energy window with a lower energy boundary of -2.0 eVfor the Wannier-function construction, neglecting the occupied Mn-3d weight at lower energies (see Tab.
-I and middle graph of Fig. 1).
-With this choice of the correlated subspace, the occupation of the e_g orbitals is nearly zero and the three degenerate t{2g} orbitals are half-filled.
+First we focus on d-only calculations using a projective energy window with a lower energy boundary of -2.0 eVfor the Wannier-function construction, neglecting the occupied Mn-3d weight at lower energies (see Table I and the middle graph of Fig. 1).
+With this choice of the correlated subspace, the occupation of the $e_g$ orbitals is nearly zero and the three degenerate $t{2g}$ orbitals are half filled.